johnsonsingh/continuous-engagement/readme.md

 # Continuous Engagement

 ## Introduction
 This application provides a simple engagement survey, supporting persistence of the results.
+It may be used and distributed under the terms of the GNU GPL, see "LICENSE".

-## Implementation
+## Implementation Overview
 This is a Web Application using:
+- BootStrap
 - JQuery
 - D3
+- Java with Spring Boot
-- BootStrap
+- MongoDB

-The Server is implemented in Java using Spring Boot.
-Results are persisted using MongoDB.
+The project is built with Maven.
+As you have discovered the project repository is hosted on GitHub.

-Travis is used to perform the Continuous Integration and to build and push the Docker image.
+Travis is used to perform the Continuous Integration build and to push the Docker image to Docker Hub.
 See https://travis-ci.org/spidergawd/continuous-engagement .

 The Docker image is available at https://hub.docker.com/r/spidergawd/continuous-engagement/ .

+## Docker examples

+The ```build.sh``` script performs a mvn build and builds the Docker image for the application.

+The ```create-*``` scripts create the containers for the web application, the mongo database and the network.
+The application is exposed on ```localhost``` port 8080.

+The ```start-*``` scripts start the named containers.

+The ```mongo-client.sh``` script provides the mongo command line client.

 ## Developer Notes
 The application is a self contained Spring Boot Application.
-If you want to run this without docker and you have ```mongod``` running you can run as in the following script:
+If you want to run it without docker, run ```mongod``` and then run the application as in the script:

 ~~~~
 ./buildAndRun.sh
 ~~~~